 Grand opening of the family's first fabric mill, 1837

-Stamped correspondence from Japan, circa 1930
+Stamped business correspondence from Japan, circa 1930

-What does all of this mean for you, the contemporary professional?
+What does all of this mean for you, the contemporary gentleman?
 It means that for 175 years we have been passionate about producing quality textiles.
-Our unique ability to combine luxurious fibers from around the world with hardworking American craftsmen enables us to provide you with a superior dress sock.
+The expertise passed through our family gives us a unique ability to combine luxurious fibers with hardworking American craftsmen, enabling us to provide you with a superior dress sock.

 The final step in our manufacturing process is to stamp the Boardroom Socks logo on the arch of one sock from each pair.
 This stamp represents our commitment to provide you with premium socks as well as premium service.